LunaSare/datelife_examples/docs/Primates_report.md

 Now, let's say you like the Open Tree of Life Taxonomy and you want to stick to that tree.
 Dates from available studies were tested over the Open Tree of Life Synthetic tree of Primates and a tree was constructed, but all branch lengths are NA.
-We also tried  each source chronogram independently, with the Dated OToL and with each other, as a form of cross validation in Table 2. this is not working perfectly yet, but we are developping new ways to use all calibrations efficiently.
+We also tried  each source chronogram independently, with the Dated OToL and with each other, as a form of cross validation in Table 2.
+This is not working perfectly yet, but we are developping new ways to use all calibrations efficiently.

 \newpage
 \begin{table}[t]